BrunoImperatriz/TW_challenge_RPE/TW_challenge.md

 ### Error Handling

-The API may return the follwing HTTP status codes for error situations:
+The API may return the following HTTP status codes for error situations:

 - **400 Bad Request:** Invalid request.
 - **401 Unauthorized:** Authentication failure or lack of authorization.